unm-campus-histories/spaces/docs/essays/la-posada-dinning-hall.md

 > As of 1967 this was the design for the first floor of La Posada, reflecting the original design of Ernest J. Kump, lead design architect, and the alteration made by Sherman Smith.
 [Source](https://rmoa.unm.edu/docviewer.php?docId=nmu1unma028.xml)

+___
+###La Posada Today

+La Posada today is much like it was 50 years ago, but has gone threw several small changes, that have modernized it while keeping it true to its original design.
+Recently in the summer of 2017, La Posada saw a few minor renovations including a new HVAC system, flooring, chef stations, lighting, and a new entrance.
+With UNM having grown in terms of space, students, dormaotries and administrative buildings, and learning facilities, La Posada has become an ever increasing hub of student interaction.
+As renovations and student use has changed over the past 50 years, La Posada as a reflection of the culture of UNM has stayed the same, both a testament to UNM as an institution of learning that holds specific values and to the architects that designed it.